 Personally, I loved seeing the crumbling parts of the wall, but if you’re looking for a more well-maintained section you might be better off sticking to Badaling.

-(Had to throw this cheesy picture in here… you might recall that is the same pose we did when we went on Safari in Kenya!)
+(Had to throw this cheesy picture in here… you might recall that is the same pose we did when we went on Safari in Kenya (check out What You Need to Know Before Your First African Safari).

 Summer Palace – The Summer Palace is a large garden complex located just outside of Beijing.